 As I’m sure it is with many other workplaces, “what to eat” is a question we ask everyday in our office.
 One of my colleagues said he knew this place for awesome Thai food – although he did caution that it would be ‘a little hot’.
 We were game.

 That’s how we ended up at Frame Thai @ Happy Mansion in Section 17, PJ.
-For those not familiar with the area, Happy Mansion is made up of a few old flats, with the ground floor revitalised as chic cafes and eateries.
+For those not familiar with the area, Happy Mansion is made up of a few old flats, with the ground floor revitalised to house chic cafes and eateries.
 Frame Thai occupies a small corner at the back, and can be easy to miss because of its tiny shopfront.
 It also looks nothing like a restaurant from the outside.

 Gas cylinders, trash bags and cartons, some Thai groceries, dimly lit interior.
 If the colleague hadn’t pointed it out I would have walked right past, thinking it was a grocery store.
 Don’t be fooled though – this is probably one of the most authentic Thai outlets I’ve been to in PJ/KL.
-Not that I’ve been to many. lel

 You know sht is real when they have durians